-) Public Health (Public Cleansing) Regulations (Rg 3) (2) Any member of any committee of a Town Council (3) Any employee of an agent of a Town Council (4) Any operator of a public service vehicle ) (4A) Any - ) (a) member or employee of ) under the S a society registered under the Societies Act ) (Cap.
-311); ) Powers of a n authorised officer ) under - ii autioniscu officei (b) member, director or ) (a) section 21 of the Act; employee of a public company limited by guarantee registered under the Companies Act (Cap.
-50); or 1 7 1 ) (b) sections 86 and 88 - ) Act in relation to any ) offence under section 1' of the Act. (c) member of a council ) established by the Ministry of Sustainability and the Environment, whose objects or activities ) Sustainability and the ) ) relate to environmental public health, environmental ) protection, living environment improvement or matters connected therewith ) ) (5) Any employee of PSA Corporation Limited Powers of a under - n authorised officer (a) sections 21 and 42 of the
+Environmental Public Health (Public Cleansing) Regulations (Rg 3)

+)

+(4) Any operator of a public)

+service vehicle)

+(4A) Any -)

+(a) member or employee of a)

+society registered under the Societies Act)

+(Cap.
+311);) Powers of an authorised officer

+) under -

+(b) member, director or) (a) section 21 of the Act; and

+employee of a public company limited by) (b) sections 86 and 88 of the

+guarantee registered) Act in relation to any offence under section 17

+under the Companies Act (Cap.
+50); or) of the Act.

+(c) member of a council)

+established by the Ministry of the)

+Environment and Water Resources,)

+whose objects or activities)

+relate to environmental public health, environmental)

+protection, living environment)

+improvement or matters connected therewith)

+(5) Any employee of PSA Corporation Limited Powers of an authorised officer under -

+(a) sections 21 and 42 of the Act;

+(b) section 86 of the Act in relation to any offence